semaj/hammurabi/README.md

 By default this will run Firefox.
 If you want to run Chrome, preface your call with `SCRIPT=chrome`.
 If you are running multiple instances of engine and want to be thread-safe, preface each thread's call with `JOBINDEX=<i>` where `i` is the thread ID (or similar).
-All of that threads generated files will live in `datalog/gen/job$JOBINDEX`.
+All of that thread's generated files will live in `datalog/gen/job$JOBINDEX`.
 If you are running a single thread and omit `JOBINDEX` then it defaults to the empty string and your generated files will live in `datalog/gen/job`.
 You can debug using `debug.sh` as described above,